 How can water security be achieved in Africa?
-Can a poor public service lead to social turmoil?
+Can poor public services lead to social turmoil?
 Is Africa ready for digital transformation?
-The specialists answered the participants’ questions during the event.
+The experts answered participants’ questions during the event.

 Watch the video

-During Idrica Water Security Day Africa, four leading water experts share their view on how to fight post-pandemic risks.
+During Idrica Water Security Day Africa, four leading water experts shared their views on how to combat post-pandemic risks.

 About the speakers

 - Director of The Brenthurst Foundation, based in Johannesburg.
 Mills was educated at the Universities of Cape Town (BA and BA Hons) and Lancaster (MA and PhD), and has taught at the Universities of Western Cape and Cape Town.
 He was THE Director of Studies at the South African Institute of International Affairs and the SAIIA.

 - He has directed numerous reform projects in African governments (Ghana, Lagos State, Mozambique, SE Nigeria, Kenya, Lesotho, Somaliland and SA), and sat on the Danish Africa Commission and the African Development Bank’s High-Level Panel on Fragile States.